datalore92/datalore92/README.md

-- 👋 Hi, I’m @datalore92
+- 👋 Hi, I’m @datalore92.
-- 👀 I’m interested in modding bideo gaemz
+- 👀 I’m interested in getting good at the C programming language.
-- 🌱 I’m currently learning how to mod the video game Hatred
+- 🌱 I’m currently going through the book The C Programming Language Second Edition by Brian W. Kernighan and Dennis M. Ritchie.
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m not looking to collaborate on anything because I feel like I'm too inexperienced.
-- 📫 How to reach me
+- 📫 If you want to reach me, my Discord is data#9098.

 <!---
 datalore92/datalore92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.